jungeml/MiniProject01/README.txt

 How to use the finished code:

 Compile MiniProject01.c or just use Mini01 which is already compiled.
+You must download all of the files listed below in order for the code to run properly.
+They are:

+analog.h
+i2c-dev.h
+interupt.h
+flash10.h i2c.h
+MiniProject01.c
+pwm.h

+The code will not compile if even only one header file is forgotten.

 When you run Mini01 without any inputs to main you recieve the following:
 "